1. How can I use the OWL?

 2. Do I need to be online when my paper is being reviewed?

 No. We provide what’s called asynchronous writing feedback, so you do not need to be online or logged into WCONLINE while a tutor is reviewing your draft.

 3. When will I receive feedback from a tutor?

-NEW: this year, students may schedule appointments prior to uploading their drafts for review.
-If you elect to utilize this option, please do not forget to upload a draft prior to your appointment start time.
+NEW: This year, students may schedule appointments prior to uploading their drafts for review.
+If you elect to use this option, don't forget to upload a draft prior to your appointment start time.
 If you fail to upload your draft by 15 minutes after the start of your appointment time, your tutor will mark your session as a no-show.

 4. Is the online writing lab available to all students?

 The online writing lab is available to all current Wilson students.

 It is important to note that online appointments cannot completely replace the experience of meeting with a tutor, especially for students who are less familiar with conventions of academic writing.
 Tutors may occasionally recommend that students schedule in-person sessions if they feel that they are unable to provide adequate feedback during an online appointment.

 5. I booked an online writing lab appointment and the tutor didn’t fix every error in my draft.